signaldust/dust-toolkit/README.md

 minimize any pointless boilerplate.

 It is retained mode.
-It is mainly designed to draw scalable vectors on the CPU, but has support for composising this with OpenGL rendering.
+It is mainly designed to draw scalable vectors on the CPU, but has support for compositing this with OpenGL rendering.
 This is probably not the toolkit you want to use for games.
 The primary design principle is to try to minimize boilerplate, both internally and for applications, but without sacrificing flexibility.